This iD Tech alum wrote a book, gave a TED Talk, graduated from MIT, then founded a life-saving nonprofit.

 That inspiring mindset has served Ian well throughout his life, especially starting as a youngster exploring technology.

 He continued to expand his programming experience by building and publishing several apps on the Apple App Store, all while still in high school.
-One of his creations, Car Finder, was even featured in the New York Times.
+One of his creations, Car Finder, was even featured in the New York Times and was the 22nd best-selling iPhone app the year of its release.

-Ian then went to MIT, where he graduated in three years and studied Cognitive Science as well as Computer Science.
+Ian then went to MIT, where he graduated in three years with a degree in Cognitive Science, a field at the intersection of Neuroscience, Psychology, and Computer Science.

 “Programming is about more than just giving a computer commands,” he explains of his choice of mixed studies.
 “It’s about understanding a set of specific patterns results in certain outcomes.
 That thought applies, of course, to computer science, but also to biology and the psychological patterns that result in human behavior.
 There’s a strong set of parallels: one involves bits, one involves cells.”

-He’s also founded a nonprofit, Immunity Project, an organization that’s using machine learning and big data to develop an HIV vaccine for free worldwide distribution.
+Ian has been featured in Forbes magazine, The Huffington Post, and Scientific American.
+He founded a nonprofit called Immunity Project, an organization that’s using machine learning and big data to develop an HIV vaccine for free worldwide distribution.

 “I began to develop an itch to dive into something that more directly affects humans,” Ian says.
 “To me, Immunity Project was the best of both worlds: some computer science paired with taking on the devastating human ailment of HIV."

-With such a variety of wide-ranging experiences, Ian says they all revolve around a shared theme.
+With such a variety of experiences and honors, Ian says they all revolve around a shared theme.

 “The common denominator in all these activities is my love of programming and engineering, which took root at iD Tech Camps.
 That’s also where I learned that if I’m going to tackle something, I may as well aim big."